If you buy something through my links, I may earn a commission (at no extra cost to you).

 The best time to visit Oaxaca is the dry season, November through April.
 Throughout winter, days are pleasant but you might need a sweater at night.
 For fewer crowds, avoid Dia de los Muertos (October 31 – November 2) and Christmas/New Year’s.
 For the lowest prices without downpours, the best time to go to Oaxaca is the shoulder seasons of May and October.

 Staying overnight in Oaxaca?
 Book early at Hotel Parado de Alcala before the cheap rooms get snapped up.

 Don’t have a travel insurance policy yet?
 My pick is always RoamRight.

 Going anywhere else in Mexico?
-Check out all my articles like what to do in San Cristobal or why I love Cancun.
+Check out another guide like what to do in San Cristobal or why I love Cancun.